bitdotioinc/python-bitdotio/README.md

 pip install bitdotio
 ```

-2. If you already have Postgres installed, you can install with the psycopg2 depedency:
+2. If you already have Postgres installed, you can install with the psycopg2 dependency:
 ```
 pip install bitdotio[psycopg2]
 ```